 As part of their commitment to ensuring residents’ health and safety, retirement communities employ exterior security systems, call bell systems, and emergency phone systems to help their residents feel secure and confident.
 Many homes have an on-site doctor, or a doctor who visits residents on a regular basis or a doctor’s office on site.
 They may also offer dental care, as well as medication administration and supervision, occupational therapy, physical therapy, recreational therapy, or oxygen assistance.

 Other medical programs may be available ranging from simple exercise programs, to intensive recuperative programs, to special dietary programs.
-One-on-one care may be available for hire when residents need medical care outside of what the retirement home can provide, or CCAC can sometimes cover the cost.
+One-on-one care may be available for hire when residents need medical care outside of what the retirement home can provide, or the local branch of Home and Community Care Support Services can sometimes help.

 The Alzheimer’s Society Peel, Arthritis Society Halton-Peel, Canadian Mental Health Association Peel, and Seniors for Seniors are just a few examples of community organizations that not only offer additional information to seniors but help connect seniors to one another and causes that are close to their hearts.